kuzzleio/kuzzle/doc/2/plugins/plugin-context/accessors/sdk/index.md

 With `cluster: false`, the callback function will be executed only on the node receiving a request triggering notification. (only one execution)

 ::: info
-This behavior is suitable for most usage like sending emails, write in the database, call an external API.
+This behavior is suitable for most usage like sending emails, write in the database, call an external API, etc.
 :::

 #### cluster: true